 However, around August of 1955, Drifters' road manager Percy Livingston called Johnny Moore back; after only a few months, Little Dave had reverted to his old ways and had been fired.
 At this point, Johnny Moore had gone from second lead of a very minor Cleveland group to being the "official" lead singer of the Drifters (although he claimed that it took him nearly a year to be accepted by the fans).

-But Johnny was wrong about the Hornets.
-Somehow, the group had carried on, replacing him, although I've never found out by whom.
-Galen Gart's Rhythm & Blues In Cleveland - 1955 Edition details many appearances by the Hornets during 1955.
+Galen Gart's Rhythm & Blues In Cleveland – 1955 Edition details many appearances by the Hornets during 1955.
 They were the headline singers at Gleason's Musical Bar during the last week of 1954 and the first week of 1955 (along with Milt Buckner's band).
-They headlined at Gleason's again (with the Ernie "The Great" Scott's Orchestra) for the week ending March 6.
+They headlined at Gleason's again (with the Ernie "The Great" Scott's Orchestra) in March and April.
 In May, it was reported that William "Jap" Gleason (owner of Gleason's) was now managing them and there was a tour planned with Sarah Vaughan.
 On July 17, they sang at a dance held at Cleveland's Paradise Auditorium with Big Maybelle, Cool Papa Jarvis, and Great Scott.
 There was a reunion of sorts on October 9, when both the Hornets and the Drifters (now with Johnny firmly in the lead) appeared at the Paradise, along with Big Willie and his Rock & Roll Band.
 (What makes no sense about this performance is that the advertisement mentions "Clyde McPhatter and the Drifters," plus "Cleveland's Own Great Hornets."
 I would think that if "Cleveland's Own" was so important to advertise, they would have realized that Clyde McPhatter was no longer with the Drifters and that one of "Cleveland's Own" was now the lead singer.
 So much for local pride!
-Also, since he and the Hornets were on the same show, you'd think that he would have remembered that.
-We'll probably never know.)
+To add insult to injury, the photo of the Drifters published in one Paradise ad was actually of the Du Droppers!)
 The last mention I can find of them is on October 14, when they were once again at the Paradise, this time with the 4 Flames (a local group), Luther Bond & the Emeralds, and the Great Scott Orchestra.

-The Hornets refused to be swatted out of existence.
-They kept on going, and, as the accompanying photo shows, by the late 50s, they consisted of Bobby Ward (high tenor; he might have been the same Bobby Ward who was in the Coronets in 1955), Eddie Woods (baritone), Ben Iverson (tenor/baritone), and Sidney Elbee (bass).
+The Hornets disappeared for a while after that, but they refused to be swatted out of existence.
+They next show up, back at Gleason's, in January 1958.
+As the accompanying photo shows, by the late 50s, they consisted of Bobby Ward (high tenor; he might have been the same Bobby Ward who was in the Coronets in 1955), Eddie Woods (baritone), Ben Iverson (tenor/baritone), and Sidney Elbee (bass).
+The Hornets spent so much time at Gleason's that I won't bother to document much of it.
+(Note that in 1957 there was an instrumental group called the Hornets that appeared at the Club 77 in Cleveland.)

-In the early 60s, Ben Iverson formed a new Hornets.
-This group included Iverson (now a first tenor), Willie Brooks (first tenor, baritone, bass), Vernon Paul (second tenor), Willie Hodges (baritone), and Marvin Coleman (bass, baritone, tenor).
-In 1962, they had two records released on the Way Out label (owned by Lester Johnson, Walter Roberts and football great Jim Brown).
-On one of these, the Hornets are backing Lester Johnson.
-Neither disk went anywhere, and the Hornets disbanded for the last time in late 1962.
+Speaking of "Fools Rush In", in 1962, the Hornets had two records released on the Way Out label (owned by Lester Johnson, Walter Roberts and football great Jim Brown).
+The Hornets back Lester Johnson on "Wedding Day" and "Jamaica Farewell".
+As Ben Iverson & The Hornets, the other record was "Fools Rush In" and "Love Me".
+Neither disk went anywhere, and the Hornets disbanded for the last time in late 1963.
 (Note that the Hornets on Flash were a different group.)

 After the Hornets' demise, Ben Iverson went to New York and formed "Nue Dey Express," which was basically a band featuring Iverson as the singer.
 Probably in the very early 70s, they had a single release for Britne ("I Tried My Best"/"Look What You're Doing To Me"), with band members singing falsetto backup and sounding like a female group.
 (This was confirmed by Vernon Britton, former bass of the Hurricanes, who owned Britne along with partner Frieda Nerangis.)
 After this, Nue Dey Express changed its name to "Crown Heights Affair" and recorded both a vocal and an instrumental version of "Super Rod" (with Iverson doing the vocal).
 Britne sold the masters to RCA, but, according to Vernon Britton, RCA didn't like Iverson's voice.
 He was dropped from the group and the song was re-recorded for an August 1973 RCA release.
 Iverson went on to be a soloist, before joining with Mark Beiner to create the Coast To Coast Band in 1979.